marcdubybroad/RelianceDemo/README.md

  - Add `JAVA_HOME/bin` and `GRADLE_HOME/bin` to your executable path
  - Clone repository: *git clone https://github.com/marcdubybroad/RelianceDemo.git*
  - Switch to project directory: *cd RelianceDemo*
- - Modify the application and unit test configuration files:
+ - Modify the application and unit test configuration files (see Configuration section below):
-   - Change the `server.out.results.root.directory` setting to an appropriate directory with write privileges
+   - Change the `server.out.results.root.directory` setting to the absolute path of a directory with write privileges
-   - Change the `reliance.point.script` setting to the path of the mock script
+   - Change the `reliance.point.script` setting to the absolute path of the mock script
      - A sample mock script is provided at `src/main/python/mockScript.py`
  - Build: *gradle build*
    - This will download all the dependent librarues from the internet the first time